Mr. Ron Brady

 K-8 Vice Principal

-Biography: Ms. Janel Woodling grew up in a rural town in north central Pennsylvania.
+Ms. Janel Woodling grew up in a rural town in North Central Pennsylvania.
 She received her Bachelor’s Degree in Elementary Education from Indiana University of Pennsylvania.
 Her concentration was Urban Education which led her to Philadelphia where she began her career as a teacher at John B. Stetson Middle School.
 She has ten years of teaching experience and teacher leadership in both the public and charter school venues, in grades six through twelve, and across various content areas.
 Janel earned her Master’s Degree in School Administration from Drexel University and began her administrative career with Mastery Charter Schools where she most recently served as Assistant Principal of School Culture for the last eight years.

 Mr. Chris Laurence

 Mr. Laurence has been employed at New Foundations since its inception in 2000.
 He was a special ed. teacher from 2000 – 2010.
 In 2010, he transitioned into the Special Education Coordinator role.
 He currently has a Bachelor of Science in Health Sciences from Lock Haven University of PA, a Master’s Degree in Elementary and Special Education from Holy Family University, and a Principal’s Certification from Cabrini College.